 - A Postgres database backed by a Docker volume

-- A Node.js web app which shows the results of the voting in real-time
+- A Node.js web app that shows the results of the voting in real-time

 As you can see this application is composed of different parts that are all connected to each other.

-If you were to do the only using docker you would type some like this:
+If you were to do the only using docker you would type something like this:

 docker run -d --name=redis redis docker run -d --name=db postgres docker run -d --name=vote -p 5000:80 voting-app docker run -d --name=result -p 5001:80 docker run -d --name=worker worker